Advocacy tools for racialized & disabled students navigating unjust punishment in schools.

 DISCLAIMER

 We also reject carceral language pathologizes or criminalizes young people, especially those who are Black, Indigenous, racialized, disabled, poor, 2SLGBTQIA+, and/or otherwise marginalized.
-While you may notice some carceral language throughout the toolkit, this is because we are navigating systems that are still very much grounded in carceral logics—like the Education Act or school board policies—and thus, carceral language.
-We use these words only when necessary to help you understand and challenge the system more effectively.
-But we want to be clear: we don’t agree with this language, and we don’t believe in what it represents.
-If any of these terms are upsetting, uncomfortable, or triggering to read, your reaction is valid.
+Throughout the videos, while you may notice some institutional language being used in reference to certain policies/legislation, this is because we are navigating systems that are still very much grounded in carceral logics (including the Education Act or school board policies) and thus, carceral language.
+While understanding this language is important to challenge these systems, we want to be clear: we at DJNO do not agree with this language, nor do we believe in what it represents.

-Our commitment is grounded in the 10 Principles of Disability Justice, as shared by Sins Invalid.
+Our commitments are grounded in the 10 Principles of Disability Justice, as shared by Sins Invalid.
 These principles remind us that our struggles are collective, that leadership must center those most impacted, that cross-movement solidarity is essential, and that all bodyminds are valuable.

-We believe in education that is rooted in care, interdependence, healing, and freedom—not fear, punishment, or isolation.
+We believe in education that is rooted in care, love, interdependence, healing and freedom—not fear, punishment or isolation.

 We believe that the hard work of dreaming safer schools is essential, and we know that we keep us safe.